Meet the Staff

 Chris McKinnon began his career teaching English in Katowice, Poland where he spent six years teaching business English to adults.
 In 2007 he received a CELTA from the Lewis School of languages in Barcelona, Spain and began teaching young learners.
 After teaching children for another year in Spain, Chris returned to Eastern Europe to Prague, Czech Republic where he spent two more years teaching adults.
 Chris has a BA in Modern Languages and Linguistics and an MA TESOL.
 Chris speaks both Polish and English and has a great love for Polish culture.

-John Lundquist Instructor
+John Lundquist Faculty

 (christ29@umbc.edu / 410-455-2831)

 Kati Milter, Ph.D.
-Instructor
+Faculty

 (kmilter@umbc.edu / 410-455-2831)